IBM/watson-and-salesforce/README.md

 # Using the Watson Salesforce SDK to leverage Watson APIs in your Salesforce app

-In this code pattern we will be using the new Watson Salesforce SDK by interacting with various Watson APIs in [Apex](https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/apex_intro_what_is_apex.htm), a Salesforce specific programming language.
-Go to https://github.com/watson-developer-cloud/salesforce-sdk it's the best
+In this code pattern we will be using the new [Watson Salesforce SDK](https://github.com/watson-developer-cloud/salesforce-sdk) by interacting with various Watson APIs in [Apex](https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/apex_intro_what_is_apex.htm), a Salesforce specific programming language.
+The Watson Salesforce SDK currently supports:

-Supports:

 * IBM Conversation V1
 * IBM Discovery V1